Alumni Spotlight Archive

 Triton gave me a solid foundation to continue my career in hospitality and allowed me to pursue my passion.
 Although I have left cooking professionally temporarily, I am active within the industry with organizations, such as the American Culinary Federation, and I have recently picked up a bartending job on the weekends.
 This allows me to still stay involved with the industry I love so much and allows me to manage my businesses.
 Triton has also taught me leadership skills and opened me up to making lifelong friends.

 What advice would you give to someone who would like to pursue a career in your field?

 It may sound like a cliché but work hard, dedicate yourself and be persistent.
 It's that simple.

-Don’t be afraid to follow your dreams.
-Don’t be content with what’s presented to you in life; go after what you want.
+What are your words of wisdom for current Triton students?
+Don't be afraid to follow your dreams.
+Don't be content with what's presented to you in life; go after what you want.
 The only person that can stop you is you!

 I intend to continue to expand my business with the intention of making it a nationally recognized company.

 To learn more about Zee's Apparel, please visit www.thezeegroup.com.